DeividBertapele/DevOps/docker/README.md

 -----------------------------------------------------------------------------------------------
 ## Demonstraçao do terminal do Docker:

+Verificar a versão do docker:
-docker --version   # verificar a versão
+- docker --version

 ---------------------------
 Para executar a imagem: